jamiewannenburg/math-slides/Readme.md

 I use [inkscape](https://inkscape.org) to create images.
 The reason is that it natively creates SVG images which can be animated (see the next section).
 The downside is that latex can not directly include SVGs.
-Luckely, Inkscape comes with a commandline utility that is able to convert an SVG to a PDF.
+Luckily, Inkscape comes with a commandline utility that is able to convert an SVG to a PDF.

-	inkscape <SVG-input.svg> --export-filename=<PDF-output.pdf>

 The python script `make_pdfs.py` automatically converts the SVGs to PDFs and replaces them in the latex source (see the *Beamer* section).

 Furthermore, to avoid spacing difficulties, SVGs should be the full size of the slide.